 Diego Tonus and Huib Haye van der Werf

-Fragments of a Conversation with a Counterfeiter contributes to a discussion about the transformation and transportation of value, questioning the valorization of time and space in time of crisis.
-This series of new works derives from an assumed conversation between Diego Tonus and a forger (anonymous for practical reasons) revealing controversial thoughts related to contemporary systems that deal with the definition of value.
-Each artwork is the visual translation by the artist of this conversation manifested through the act of presenting objects, actions and words experienced by the forger within his practice of reproduction of value and ways of transporting it, hacking system of controls and dealing with the definition of individuality.
-Each artwork is presented in co-authorship with the forger.
+Fragments of a Conversation with a Counterfeiter is a publication referring to Diego Tonus’s latest body of work, deriving from an assumed conversation between the artist and a forger (anonymous for practical reasons) revealing controversial thoughts related to contemporary systems that deal with the definition of value.
+The series contributes to a discussion about the transformation and transportation of value, questioning the valorisation of time and space in time of crisis.
+Each artwork is the visual translation by the artist of this supposed conversation.
 Tonus approaches the thoughts of the counterfeiter as if they were his intellectual property, questioning the ‘counter’ of counterfeiting and appropriating his ideas.
 In order to share the appropriated forger’s ideas with the international audience, to activate and perform them, the artist has registered the works as trade secrets at the Benelux Office for Intellectual Property.
-The validity of the trade secret is international and lasts 10 years.